bagel-yt/bagel-yt.github.io/src/data/about.md

 &nbsp;

-Meanwhile, I've been very lucky to be able to actively participate and been extensively exposed and to both bioinformatics and phylogenetics studies during the past years.
+Meanwhile, I've been very lucky to be able to actively participate and been extensively exposed to both bioinformatics and phylogenetics studies during the past years.

 &nbsp;